Fifteen volumes, beginner to professional.

 Fifteen years, 15,000 teaching hours, and hundreds of students later, the method spans 15 volumes from first notes to concert repertoire.

-He co-edited the Aaron-Moore edition of the Popper Etudes with Richard Aaron.
-It has been required at Juilliard since 2012.
 Having played the complete standard cello repertoire, he specializes in performing the most challenging works of brand-new music for the cello.